PI-Victor/PI-Victor.github.io/content/posts/rest-to-grpc.md

 #### Exploring using the protoset source file

 In certaing situations you might not want to make the API publicly available, epsecially on the internet.
-This type of information exposed can become a security concern and might expose information that should not be publicly available.
+This type of information can become a security concern if it is made publicly available.

-Without reflection enable, we're unable to browse the API like we did above.
+Without reflection enabled, we're unable to browse the API like we did above.

 ```bash
 $ grpcurl --plaintext localhost:8099 list
 Failed to list services: server does not support the reflection API